 Step 4: Dust and Sweep

-This step doesn't need to happen every day, but it's good for kids to get in the habit.
+This step doesn't need to happen every day, but it's good for kids to get into the habit.
 So at first, you might want to have them wipe everything down to remove dust and then sweep.
 Of course, this will vary by age, but you'd be surprised by how many 3-year-olds love running the vacuum.

 Create a Routine